What changes when your MES can act on its own

 Three things have lined up at once.

 Edge AI got cheap.
 Running AI inference on the plant floor used to cost a fortune.
 Now it's cheaper than shipping the data to the cloud and back.
+Specialized edge computing platforms, open-source inference frameworks, and manufacturing-optimized AI models have made this economically viable at even small plant scales.

 The people aren't there.
 Skilled technicians get harder to find every year.
 You can't hire your way to better OEE anymore, so the decisions have to be automated.